 The Texas Southern University College of Pharmacy and Health Sciences (TSU COPHS), Pharmacy Practice Department is offering a one-year residency in community pharmacy practice.
-This residency program will begin in July 1, 2013, offering extensive experience in community pharmacy practice settings.
+This residency program starts July 1st of the year.
 The goal of the Community Pharmacy Residency is to systematically train pharmacists to accelerate their growth beyond entry-level professional competence in the areas of patient-centered health care as well as pharmacy operational services in the community setting.
-In collaboration with community pharmacies, the Community Pharmacy Residency will provide a structured, postgraduate training experience that focuses on the knowledge and skills needed to provide pharmaceutical care, medication therapy management, disease state management and community outreach to a diverse patient population.
+The Community Pharmacy Residency provides a structured, postgraduate training experience that focuses on the knowledge and skills needed to provide pharmaceutical care, medication therapy management, disease state management and community outreach to a diverse patient population.
+The Resident completes required rotations and has two elective rotations that can be customized.

 Residency Program Experiences